mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/global-flags.md

 ---
 title: GlobalFlags class
+description: Holds the application flags that correspond to RPG&#39;s %ERROR, not %FOUND, %EOF, and %EQUAL.
+These flags are local per thread.

 ---

 Holds the application flags that correspond to RPG's %ERROR, not %FOUND, %EOF, and %EQUAL.
 These flags are local per thread.